COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Bloodwork

-The diseases that can be tested for by blood tests are: chickenpox (varicella), measles, mumps, rubella, and hepatitis B. When you work in certain areas, you may be at higher risk of being exposed to these diseases.
+Immunity can be tested for by blood tests for the following diseases: chickenpox (varicella), measles, mumps, rubella, and hepatitis B. When you work in certain occupations, you may be at higher risk of being exposed to these diseases.
 Checking to make sure you are immune helps you and your employer know that you are protected.

-Please note that the Immunization Clinic at the Middlesex-London Health Unit does NOT provide bloodwork requisitions.
+Please note that the Immunization Clinic at the Middlesex-London Health Unit does NOT provide bloodwork requisitions, and dose not routinely see adults.
 You must see your own healthcare provider or visit a walk-in clinic to have bloodwork ordered, and you will need to go back to them to receive your results.
+Vaccines that you require can be given by your healthcare provider or a walk-in clinic.
+You may need to pay for some vaccines, and this would involve going to a pharmacy.

 TB Skin Tests

 You may be asked to have a one-step or two-step TB skin test for school, work or volunteering.
 This helps to assess whether you have been exposed to TB.
-Please note that this test is NOT available at the Middlesex-London Health Unit unless it is medically necessary for a certain purpose, identified on paperwork.
-The Immunization Clinic does not provide TB skin tests for any education, volunteer or employer purposes.
+Please note that this test is NOT available at the Middlesex-London Health Unit.
 Ask your healthcare provider if they can do the test.
+Check here to see if your TB skin test is publicly funded (free).

 Pregnancy and Immunocompromising Conditions